mectwork/ACF-for-WooCommerce-Product/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Displays  WooCommerce Product ACF fileds value in front end.
+Displays WooCommerce Product ACF fields value in the front end.

 == Description ==
-ACF for WooCommerce Product plugin lets you display WooCommerce product ACF field in label value form in fornt end on single product age.
+ACF for WooCommerce Product plugin lets you display WooCommerce product ACF field in label value form in the front end on single product page.
 This plugin is 100% compatible to Advanced Custom Fields

 == Installation ==
 Download the ACF for WooCommerce plugin